This no-bake jello cheesecake is the perfect, easy summer dessert with a creamy, tangy filling and a classic graham cracker crust.

 Almond Joy Inspired

-Use vanilla pudding and add ½ teaspoon almond extract to the cream cheese mixture.
-Top the finished cheesecake with toasted coconut flakes and sliced almonds.
-It's like the candy bar in dessert form.
+Use vanilla pudding and add ½ teaspoon almond extract.
+Top with toasted coconut flakes and sliced almonds.

-Blackberry Elegance: Fresh blackberries scattered on top look sophisticated with minimal effort.
-Plus, the tartness balances the sweetness perfectly.
+- Blackberry Elegance: Fresh blackberries scattered on top

-Too thin: Make sure you're using instant pudding, not cook-and-serve pudding (learned this lesson the hard way).
-Also, whole milk works better than low-fat for proper thickening.
+Too thin?
+Make sure you're using instant pudding (not cook-and-serve) and whole milk for proper thickening.

 The Best Jello No Bake Cheesecake Guide: 5 Simple Steps